 - MINUSCA In Central African Republic, we identified the protection needs of female ex-combatants, and introduced initiatives that encouraged women to develop skills to generate their own income, preparing them for employment and keeping them away from taking up arms.

-- MINUSMA In Mali, the Gender Unit supported women's participation in the drafting and disseminating of the Malian national reconciliation Charter.
+- MINUSMA In Mali, the Gender Unit supported women's participation in the drafting and dissemination of the Malian national reconciliation Charter.

 - UNMIK In Kosovo, radio programmes on UNMIK’s Radio Ophelia, broadcasted in Albanian, Serbian and English include programmes on highlighting women’s property rights in Kosovo.